 Vivint Solar has made it relatively simple to take care of your solar panels if you decide to move.
 You will be given four options if you choose to move while under contract: transferring the agreement to the new owner, pre-paying the agreement, relocating your system at no additional cost, or purchasing the system outright (after six years).

 Vivint Solar is currently available in 19 states: Arizona, California, Colorado, Connecticut, Florida, Hawaii, Massachusetts, Maryland, Nevada, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, and Vermont.
 This wide state availability increases the company's reach and gives a greater number of people the opportunity to go solar with Vivint.

 - Permission-to-Operate Delays

 It should be noted that there is a pre-determined price increase with PPAs that is meant to account for the inflation of the cost of electricity year-over-year.
 This insures that the company still makes the same percentage proportionately.
 With Vivint, the price increase is set at 2.9 percent annually.

 While Vivint can install a solar system within a day, some customers have had issues with getting the system up and running.
 In fact, customers on our site have reported that it took three to six months to get the system running.
 Although this issue pertains more to the time it takes Vivint Solar to get permission-to-operate approval from the city, some customers have described Vivint customer support as being unresponsive and lacking quality during this frustrating time.
-If responsive customer support is important to you, check out Solar Spectrum, the company that ranks very high in that category.
+If responsive customer support is important to you, check out Solar Spectrum, a company that ranks exceptionally high in that category.